-You will take part in 3 Discussion Board Forums in which you will post a thread presenting your own analysis (supported by citations) on the assigned topic, writing 400–500 words.
-Then, you will post replies of 200–250 words each to 2 or more classmates’ threads.
-Each reply must be unique and must integrate ideas (supported by citations) from the required reading.
+Discussions are collaborative learning experiences.
+Therefore, the student is required to create a thread in response to the provided prompt for each discussion.
+You will take part in 2 Discussions in which you will post a thread presenting your own analysis (supported by citations) on the assigned topic, writing 500 words in current APA format.
+Then, the student will post replies of 250 words each to 2 or more classmates’ threads.
+Each reply must be unique and must integrate ideas (supported by citations) from the required reading and reflect current APA format.
 Merely posting the same reply in 2 places is not sufficient and may be treated as a form of academic misconduct.
-The original thread must incorporate ideas and citations from all of the required readings and presentations for that module/week.
+The original thread must incorporate ideas and citations from all of the required readings and presentations for that Module: Week.
 It must also address principles of local and state public leadership as part of a meaningful discussion of effective statesmanship.
-The reply posts must also integrate ideas and citations from the required readings and presentations for the module/week and previous weeks.
+The reply posts must also integrate ideas and citations from the required readings and presentations for the Module: Week and previous weeks.

-Students will, after reading a case related to local or state government, prepare a paper, 750 words or more in length analyzing the case.
+The student will, after reading a case related to local or state government, prepare a paper, at least 5 pages in length, in current APA format, analyzing the case.
 The case study paper will include an identification of the problem/challenge to practice presented by the case and the suggestions of best practices for future cases.
-Students should cite 3-5 sources outside of the course texts, presentations, and readings and the Bible.
-The citations should more current than 10 years old unless part of an historical account or theoretical framework.
+Students should cite 5 sources outside of the course texts, presentations, and readings and the Bible.
+The citations should be more current than 10 years old unless part of an historical account or theoretical framework.